cloudfoundry/community/toc/rfc/rfc-draft-ipv6-dual-stack-for-cf.md

 IPv6 becomes increasingly prevalent on the internet and slowly also in the networks of large customers.

-This RFC proposes to add IPv6 support to various Cloud Foundry components in addition to the existing networking in CF to support IPv4, IPv6, or Dual Stack, i.e. IPv4 *and* IPv6 at the same time.
-The latter is particularly relevant for basic extension and migration of existing CF foundations.
+This RFC proposes to add IPv6 support to various Cloud Foundry components in addition to the existing networking in CF that is based on IPv6.
+The goal is to support Dual Stack, i.e. IPv4 *and* IPv6 at the same time.
+This support is particularly relevant for basic extension and migration of existing CF foundations that are based on IPv4 and allow them to also communicate via IPv6.

-Furthermore, the goal is to support IPv6 for both ingress and egress traffic, ensuring that Cloud Foundry can handle inbound and outbound network communication using IPv6, further enhancing compatibility and future-proofing the platform.
+Furthermore, the goal is to add support IPv6 (i.e. allow Dual Stack) for both ingress and egress traffic, ensuring that Cloud Foundry can handle inbound and outbound network communication using IPv4 and IPv6, further enhancing compatibility and future-proofing the platform.

 ## Problem